govuk-one-login/onboarding-self-service-experience/README.md

 # Self-Service Experience

-Hi!!!
 The Admin Tool is a self-service product that allows government service teams to onboard and test their integration with the GOV.UK One Login service.